up-n-atom/8311/docs/posts/was-110-mulicast-upgrade-and-community-firmware-recovery.md

 ## Image format

-!!! note "The 8311 community firmware archives include the multicast images, skip past to [Upgrade Script](#upgrade-script) to get started!"
+!!! note "The 8311 community firmware archives include the multicast images, skip past to the [Upgrade Script](#upgrade-script) to get started!"

 The multicast image is a concatenated binary blob of the following uImage files: `kernel.bin`, `bootcore.bin`, and `rootfs.img`.